Fully Alive

 A place to arrive

-Nothing needs to be fixed or figured out immediately.
+Nothing needs to be fixed immediately.

 People often connect with Fully Alive in one of two ways.

-Some arrive looking for support.
+Some arrive looking for support during a difficult period of life.

 Support and therapeutic exploration